 When a participant family's assistance is terminated, the notice of termination must inform them of GHURA's informal hearing process.
 When reviewing reasonable accommodation requests, GHURA must consider whether any mitigating circumstances can be verified to explain and overcome the problem that led to the decision to deny or terminate assistance.
-If a reasonable accommodation will allow the family to meet the requirements, GHURA must make the accommodation circumstances, failure to ensure that LEP persons can effectively participate in or benefit from federally-assisted programs and activities may violate the prohibition under Title VI against discrimination on the basis of national origin.
-This part incorporates the Final Guidance to Federal Assistance Recipients Regarding Title VI Prohibition against National Origin Discrimination Affecting Limited English Proficient Persons, published January 22, 2007, in the Federal Register.
+If a reasonable accommodation will allow the family to meet the requirements, GHURA must make the accommodation.